enkidevs/curriculum/coding-intro/coding-intro-core/core-concepts/organizing-commands.md

 4. mix the coffee with the boiling water.
 5. drink (gulp, gulp)

 That's so much work!
-Instead, imagine if we had one function `makeCoffeee` with all of these instructions.
-Every time we want coffee, we write `makeCoffee` and, voila! - the work is done.
+Instead, imagine if we had one function `make_coffee` with all of these instructions.
+Every time we want coffee, we write `make_coffee` and, voila! - the work is done.

 ### Easier to read